Back up VMware VMs with Azure Backup Server

 Create a secure connection to the vCenter Server

-In the browser on Azure Backup Server, enter the URL to the vSphere Web Client.
-The vSphere Web Client login page appears.
+In the browser on Azure Backup Server, enter the vSphere Web Client URL.
+If the login page doesn't appear, verify the connection and browser proxy settings.

-Click Download trusted root CA certificates.
+On the vSphere Web Client login page, select Download trusted root CA certificates.

-- The root certificate file has an extension that begins with a numbered sequence like .0 and .1.
+- The root certificate file with an extension that begins with a numbered sequence like .0 and .1.

-The CRL file has an extension that begins with a sequence like .r0 or .r1.
+- The CRL file has an extension that begins with a sequence like .r0 or .r1.
 The CRL file is associated with a certificate.

 Right-click the root certificate and from the pop-up menu, select Install Certificate.

-In the Certificate Import Wizard dialog box, select Local Machine as the destination for the certificate, and then select Next.
+In Certificate Import Wizard, select Local Machine as the destination for the certificate, and then select Next.
 Confirm if you're asked if you want to allow changes to the computer.

 After the certificate import is confirmed, sign in to the vCenter Server to confirm that your connection is secure.